 Coinbase routes AI prompts to cheaper models

-Coinbase CEO Brian Armstrong wrote on X that the exchange is "routing prompts to cheaper models where appropriate," and that this routing has in some cases kept AI spending "roughly flat" even as token usage grows exponentially, according to reporting by Business Insider and Digg.
-Armstrong predicted that "80% of workloads will be running on 99% cheaper models within 12-18 months," and wrote that the limiting factor for AI growth will be energy and compute rather than better models (Business Insider; Yahoo Finance).
-The comments attracted attention from industry figures including Marc Andreessen and Hugging Face cofounder Julien Chaumond, per Business Insider.
-Multiple outlets report the post in the context of enterprises seeking lower-cost model alternatives and model-routing systems.
+Coinbase CEO Brian Armstrong wrote on X that the exchange is "routing prompts to cheaper models where appropriate," which in some cases has kept AI spending "roughly flat" even as token usage grows exponentially, per Yahoo Finance, Benzinga, and Digg.
+Armstrong predicted that "80% of workloads will be running on 99% cheaper models within 12-18 months" and said "the limiting factor will be energy and compute, not better models," framing infrastructure - not model quality - as the ceiling on AI growth.
+The post drew reactions from figures including Marc Andreessen and Hugging Face cofounder Julien Chaumond, who noted that model routing is growing rapidly.
+Multiple outlets place the comments in the context of enterprises adopting model-routing systems and lower-cost open-weight alternatives.

 What happened

-Brian Armstrong, CEO of Coinbase, wrote on X that "we're working hard on routing prompts to cheaper models where appropriate, and in some cases have been able to keep costs roughly flat, while token usage continues to grow exponentially," as reported by Business Insider and captured on Digg.
-Armstrong also wrote that he expects "80% of workloads will be running on 99% cheaper models within 12-18 months," and that "the limiting factor will be energy and compute, not better models" (Business Insider; Yahoo Finance).
+Brian Armstrong, CEO of Coinbase, wrote on X that "we're working hard on routing prompts to cheaper models where appropriate, and in some cases have been able to keep costs roughly flat, while token usage continues to grow exponentially," as reported by Yahoo Finance, Benzinga, and Digg.
+Armstrong added that he expects "80% of workloads will be running on 99% cheaper models within 12-18 months," and that "the limiting factor will be energy and compute, not better models."
+Reactions came from figures including Marc Andreessen and Hugging Face cofounder Julien Chaumond, who observed that model routing is growing rapidly.

 Editorial analysis - technical context